stoplightio/docs-gen3/on-prem/installation/installation_guide.md

 ### Resource requirements

-> Note: these are estimates that will vary based on your data and usage.
+> Note: these are estimates.
+Actual requirements vary based on your data and usage.

 - Postgres: 10GB storage, 4GB memory
 - Stoplight Backend: 4GB memory